samreality4/XYZREADER/README.md

 # XYZREADER

 A mock RSS feed reader featuring banner photos and headlines.

 ## Features

-With the app, you can:
+By using this app, you can:
 * Scroll through articles.
 * Watch how the toolbar collaspes as you scroll through the articles.
 * Swipe right or left to move between articles.